The library has a number of study rooms of various sizes that may be reserved.

 - The monitors in some rooms do not have VGA cables attached, however they may be borrowed at the Reserves Desk on the first floor.

-- 4, 5, 6 & 7 are small rooms with a maximum occupancy of 2 people.
+- 3, 4, 5, and 6 are small rooms with a maximum occupancy of 2 people.
+These rooms must be reserved and are not equipped with monitors or whiteboards.
 The entire Lower Level is designated a Quiet Study floor so there are no conversations allowed.
-They are not equipped with monitors.

 - 201 is a small room that can fit not more than 4-5 people.
-It has a monitor and a small round table.
+It has a small round table.

 - 210 is a small room that can fit not more than 4-5 people.
-It has a small square table but does not have monitor,
+It has a small rectangular table.,

-- 215 is a medium sized room that can accommodate up to 10 - 12 people.
+- 215 is a medium-sized room that can accommodate up to 10 - 12 people.
 It has a built-in projector and screen.
-The tables may be rearranged to suit the groups purpose.
+The tables are set up in a squared “U” shape.

 - Wyckoff Balcony is suitable for anything up to 20 people.
 It does not have monitor or projector but is relatively private and the various size tables able to be rearranged.

-- Rooms 202 – 209 on the 2nd floor and 8, 9 & 10 on the Lower Level are first come, first serve and do not require reservations.
+- Rooms 202 – 209 on the 2nd floor are available on a first come, first serve basis.